alexanderkozlenko/cotopaxi/doc/topics/cli-show.md

 <p />

 - `package`
-The path to the database package or packages to show information about (globbing patterns are supported).
+The path to the database package to show information about.

 <p />